8307084692

 • Contact Us

-The BIG question: What is OT and how can it help my child?
+What is occupational therapy (OT) and how can it help?

 Pediatric Occupational Therapy

-Pediatric OT helps a child reach goals and developmental milestones that improve their daily life.
-It focuses on how your child moves, plays and communicates with the world around them.
+Occupational therapy helps a child achieve goals and developmental milestones that enhance their daily life.
+It focuses on how your child moves, plays, and interacts with the world around them.

-*Your child MAY or MAY NOT have a diagnosis and be recommended for services.
-We treat the child in front of us, not according to a label or a protocol.
+Your child may or may not have a formal diagnosis to be recommended for services.
+We treat the child in front of us, not according to a label or protocol.

 Your child may be recommended to receive OT if there are:

-• Delays or difficulties performing age-expected self care (activities of daily living, also known as ADLs) independently including dressing, self-feeding, bathing, toileting/failed toilet training/wiping hygiene, oral hygiene and grooming
+• Delays or difficulties with age-expected self-care (activities of daily living, or ADLs), such as dressing, self-feeding, bathing, toileting/failed toilet training/wiping hygiene, oral hygiene, and grooming.

-• Difficulties with emotional skills and self-regulation in their environment that is atypical in nature and negatively affects their ability to participate in play, home, daycare, school and/or community activities
+• Challenges with emotional skills and self-regulation that are atypical and negatively impact the child’s ability to participate in play, home, daycare, school, and/or community activities.

-• Difficulties with gross motor, fine motor, visual motor and oral motor skills that limits their ability to participate in daily tasks with independence
+• Difficulties with gross motor, fine motor, visual-motor, or oral-motor skills that limit independence in daily tasks.

-• Difficulties with sensory integration which may be seen as a child who moves too much or too little, is overly fearful or too impulsive, very picky with their clothing, overly-sensitive to movement or seems to not recognize different types of sensory stimuli
+• Sensory integration challenges, which may appear as moving too much or too little, being overly fearful or impulsive, showing extreme clothing preferences, being overly sensitive to movement, or not recognizing different types of sensory input.

 Common conditions that benefit from OT include: